polito-WA-2025/.github/profile/README.md

 ## Lab groups
 - Tuesday 4pm for (new) group#1: last names from A to J
-- Friday 4pm for (new) group#2: last names from K to Z
+- Tuesday 2:30pm for (new) group#2: last names from K to Z (Friday until March 28 included)

 ## Class hours